 Optional Trip Extensions:

-Cabin accommodations aboard ship; one night hotel in Santiago, one night hotel in Puerto Natales, and three nights hotel in Torres del Paine as per the itinerary; meals as per the itinerary; shore excursions per the itinerary; transfers to and from group flights; bar tab (some premium beverages excluded) and crew gratuities; port charges; use of kayaks.
+Cabin accommodations aboard ship; one night hotel in Santiago, one night hotel in Puerto Natales, and three nights hotel in Torres del Paine as per the itinerary; meals as per the itinerary; shore excursions per the itinerary; bar tab aboard ship (some premium beverages excluded); crew gratuities; port charges; use of kayaks.
 Subject to change without notice.

 Airfare; extensions; passport and visa expenses; baggage/accident/cancellation insurance; passport and visa fees; items of a personal nature such as premium alcoholic beverages, email and laundry; optional extensions; fuel surcharge may apply.

 Photos: © Ralph Lee Hopkins - Fjords, Guanacos, Flowers, Torre Del Paine; © Michael S Nolan - Red Fox